bitrise-io/devcenter/_articles/en/bitrise-cli/initializing-a-bitrise-project-locally.md

 tag:
 - cli
 - bitrise.yml
-summary: When you add a new app to Bitrise, we detect the type of your project and generate a basic bitrise.yml file for you, with workflows that are appropriate for your project type.
+description: When you add a new app to Bitrise, we detect the type of your project and generate a basic bitrise.yml file for you, with workflows that are appropriate for your project type.
 menu: